jlems/ProjEuler/README.md

 # ProjEuler
-Solving some project euler problems
+Solving some project euler problems using mostly python.